ladyrobotina/MercadoLibre-Script/README.md

 ## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Clone the code, you can see in your browser or in a file.

 ### `npm install`

-Runs de script by install all the dependencies.
+Runs de script but first install all the dependencies.

 ### `run script`